stuckathomedev/duck-feed/README.md

 ### What was it made for?

 This application was made for Hack Exeter Spring 2017!
 Our team name was _The Mighty Ducks_ and we won an award!
 We won the _developers award_ which was awarded for highest proficiency and skill.
-A full summary is available on the hack exeter [website](http://www.hackexeter.com/2017-spring.html)!
+We're proud of it!

 ### Why DuckDuckGo